-Though not common in all cancer types, in the majority of tumorous conditions EMT drives the development of cancer.
-[120][121] Epithelial-mesenchymal transition is also a part of the developmental process and irrespective of development or disease, EMT involves complex networking of pathways and different factors.
-[122][123] The process of EMT initiation and advancement is dependent upon many signaling molecules, like EGF, FGF, HGF, TGF β , BMP, SHH, Notch, and Wnt signaling pathway, etc., as well as β -catenin-dependent canonical and β -catenin-independent noncanonical WNT signaling pathways.
-[124][125][126] A few of these signaling networks are in turn modulated by dietary, or food components.
-The transcription factor family, SNAIL can not only change epithelial cell polarity, but also inhibit apoptosis and cell cycle, as well as induce the formation of CSCs.
-However, TGF β in turn induces SNAIL expression not only in cellular development, but also in organ development.
-The TGF β again can be inhibited by Baicalin.
-[119] The transcription factor, Twist also drives the development of CSC phenotypes, and due to the levels of expression of Twist in specific precursor cell types, is useful as a cancer biomarker.
-[47] However, triptolide can down-regulate SNAIL, Twist, and Slug (Slug: Zinc finger transcription factor).
-[115]
+Though it is not common in all cancer types, but in majority of the tumorous condition, EMT drives development of cancer.^{[120][121]} Epithelial mesenchymal transition is also a part of developmental process and irrespective of development or disease, EMT involves complex networking of pathways and different factors.^{[122][123]} The process of EMT initiation and advancement is dependent upon many signaling molecules, like EGF, FGF, HGF, TGF β , BMP, SHH, Notch and Wnt signaling pathway, etc., as well as β -catenin-dependent canonical and β -catenin-independent noncanonical WNT signaling pathways.^{[124][125][126]} A few of these signaling networks are in turn being modulated by dietary, or food components.
+The transcription factor family, SNAIL can not only change epithelial cell polarity, but also inhibit apoptosis and cell cycle, as well as induce formation of CSCs.
+However, TGF β in turn induces SNAIL expression not only in cellular developments, but also in organ developments.
+The TGF β again can be inhibited by Baicalin.119The transcription factor, Twist also drives development of CSC phenotypes, and due to the levels of expression of Twist in specific precursor cell types, is useful as a cancer biomarker.^[47] However, triplotide can down regulate SNAIL, Twist and Slug (Slug: Zinc finger transcription factor).^[115]